clemenssielaff/notf/pynotf/docs/logic.md

     A --+       D
         |       ^
         +-- C --+
-Let A emits first to B and then C, and both B and C to D. It is possible that C causes D to complete.
+Let A emits first to B and then C, and both B and C to D. It is possible that B causes D to complete.
 If A then emits to C and C emits to D (which is still connected as the Event has not finished yet), then D is indeed called upon even though it has already completed.
 Note that it is not possible to check beforehand if the Emitter is completed, as Emitters emit to Receivers (Operators are Receivers as well) and Receivers cannot be completed.